How to charge a car battery

 Buy a car battery in lockdown

-A car with stop/start engine technology requires a different and more expensive AGM or EFB battery.
+A modern car with stop/start engine technology requires a different and more expensive AGM or EFB battery.
 You’ll also require a smart charger, rather than a conventional battery charger.

 Here is the process for charging a car battery: